Taiwan's Opposition Leader Meets China's Xi Jinping as Both sides Call for Peace

-BEIJING (AP) — Taiwan's opposition leader met Friday with Chinese President Xi Jinping at Beijing’s Great Hall of the People, the first such encounter in over a decade, with both sides affirming the need for maintaining peace around the self-ruled island island China claims as its territory.
+Taiwan's opposition leader met Friday with Chinese President Xi Jinping at Beijing's Great Hall of the People, the first such encounter in over a decade, with both sides affirming the need for maintaining peace around the self-ruled island that China claims as its territory.

+China hasn't ruled out the use of force and has stepped up its military exercises around Taiwan, sending warships and fighter jets closer toward the island and steadily poaching Taiwan's few remaining diplomatic allies.

-Xi welcomed Cheng and her party's representatives to a round of applause from both sides.
-“The larger trend of compatriots on both sides of the strait walking nearer, closer, and together will not change.
+Xi welcomed Cheng and her party's representatives in the Great Hall of the People, where he usually meets world leaders, to a round of applause from both sides.
+"The larger trend of compatriots on both sides of the strait walking nearer, closer, and together will not change.
 This is a historical necessity.
-We have full confidence in this,” he said.
+We have full confidence in this," he said.

 "Although people on both sides of the Taiwan Strait live under different systems, we will respect each other and move towards each other," Cheng said, adding: "We will seek systemic solutions to prevent and avoid war."